Last Updated: July 2019

 2. Create a

-tethys gen settings
+tethys gen portal_config

-You can customize your
+You can customize your settings in the

 3. Configure the Tethys Database¶

 Tethys Platform requires a PostgreSQL database server.
 There are several options for setting up a DB server: local, docker, or dedicated.
 For development environments you can use Tethys to create a local server:

 The tethys db command (db command) will create a local database server in the directory specified by the

 portal_config.yml file.
 If the value of